neubot/neubot/doc/FAQ.rst

 4.4.
 What is the path of Neubot database?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Under UNIX, if you run Neubot as root the database path is
+Under Linux the database path is ``/var/lib/neubot/database.sqlite3``,
-``/var/neubot/database.sqlite3``.
-Otherwise, if you run Neubot as an
-ordinary user, the database path is ``$HOME/.neubot/database.sqlite3``.
+while on other UNIX systems it is ``/var/neubot/database.sqlite3``.

 Under Windows, the database path is always
 ``%APPDATA%\neubot\database.sqlite3``.